 • Onsite registration will be available at the Bike Drop on Friday and Saturday

 This third annual 26 mile morning ride will cross all four bridges that connect Conanicut Island and Aquidneck Island to the main land.

 This event is designed for riders with the skill and endurance to cover 26 hilly miles.
 All riders are required to wear a helmet and obey all traffic laws.

 This is a not-for-profit charitable event.
 All proceeds from the 4 Bridges Ride will benefit Save The Bay in support of their mission to protect our vital waterways.

 Turn by turn directions and preliminary course maps are available.
 Full course map with details including aid stations will be available soon. » More Info

 A charity ride of this size requires help from volunteers of all ages and abilities.
 We encourage you to reach out to us for details.
 More Info

-The second annual Ocean Road 10k will be held on October 5, 2014 starting at Pt.
+The third annual Ocean Road 10k will be held on October 4, 2015 starting at Pt.
 Judith Lighthouse and finishing at the Narragansett Town Beach.
 More Info

 Join the RITBA on Oct.
-26 for the fourth annual Citizens Bank Pell Bridge Run, a 4 mile run/walk over the Claiborne Pell Bridge.
+25 for the fifth annual Citizens Bank Pell Bridge Run, a 4 mile run/walk over the Claiborne Pell Bridge.
 More Info